-By September 2019, around 914,000 Rohingya were estimated to be in need of assistance, with the Cox's Bazar District hosting more than 850,000 Rohingya refugees from Myanmar.
+By September 2019, around 914,000 Rohingya were estimated to need assistance, with the Cox's Bazar District hosting more than 850,000 Rohingya refugees from Myanmar.
 Those fleeing attacks and violence in the 2017 exodus joined around 300,000 people already in Bangladesh from previous waves of displacement, effectively forming the world's largest refugee camp.